wandb/codesearchnet/README.md

 ## Network Architecture

-- This model ingests a parallel corpus of (`comment`, `code`) and learns to retrieve a code snippet given a natural language query.
+- This model ingests a parallel corpus of (`comment`, `code`) pairs and learns to retrieve a code snippet given a natural language query.

 - The query has a single encoder, whereas each programming language has its own encoder (our initial release has three languages: Python, Java, and C#).